Dierme/WeatherPredictor/README.md

 3. Understanding and finding features can improve predictions

 Project structure:
-'''
-get_weather.py should be run by daemon to collect data from api main.py tries to predict data based on current entries in DB ApiClient.py - implementation of client, used for communication with api Database.py - implementation of DB class, based on pony.orm models/ - model representation of tables in DB
+1. get_weather.py should be run by daemon to collect data from api
+2. main.py tries to predict data based on current entries in DB
-'''
+3. ApiClient.py - implementation of client, used for communication with api
+4. Database.py - implementation of DB class, based on pony.orm
+5. models/ - model representation of tables in DB

 Setup:
-Create new virtual environment
+1. Create new virtual environment
-Run: pip install -r req.txt
+2.Run: pip install -r req.txt
-Set up daemon to run get_weathet.py
+3.Set up daemon to run get_weathet.py